 Balloon Sinuplasty is a minimally invasive procedure for treating chronic or recurrent sinusitis, a condition characterized by inflammation of the sinuses.
 This advanced treatment opens up blocked or narrow sinus passages to relieve sinus pain and pressure without the need for cutting.
 During the procedure, natural sinus openings and surrounding tissue are preserved.

-Dr. Keith Kowal and Dr. Ananth at ENT Centers of Excellence are the only ENT physicians in the region who offers Balloon Sinuplasty in-office.
+Dr. Keith Kowal at ENT Centers of Excellence is one of the only ENT physicians in the region who offers Balloon Sinuplasty in-office.
 They both can perform Balloon Sinuplasty as an outpatient procedure as well.

 Transoral Robotic Surgery